Arwan90/DSND_Project1_Seattle_AirBnB/README.md

 #### Acknowledgment
 A big thanks to Udacity and Misk Academy for giving me the opportunity to learn, explore and use some data science-related skills.
+Also, the appreciation goes to kaggle for offering the dataset.

 #### Useful Resources